Motion of Thanks on the Presidents address

+New Delhi (PTI): Lok Sabha proceedings were adjourned till 3 pm on Thursday with opposition MPs protesting on various issues, including the passage of the Motion of Thanks to the President's address without Leader of Opposition Rahul Gandhi completing his speech.

+As the House re-assembled at 2 pm, several opposition MPs rushed to the well and raised slogans against the government.
+Sandhya Ray, who was in the chair, urged the members to be seated but as the protests were unrelenting, she adjourned the House till 3 pm.

-New Delhi (PTI): In an unprecedented development, the Lok Sabha on Thursday passed the Motion of Thanks on the President's address without the customary speech by Prime Minister Narendra Modi, amid vociferous protests by the opposition.
+Earlier, when the House met at 12 noon, in an unprecedented development, the Motion of Thanks on the President's address was passed without the customary speech by Prime Minister Narendra Modi, amid vociferous protests by the opposition.

 Congress members stormed the Well, carrying posters with PM Modi's picture and 'Narendra-Surrender' slogan written at the top.